To Xian, China – June 5, 1986

 It has been fun to bargain with some of the shopkeepers.
 They are very persistent and even follow me down the street if I walk away without buying anything.
 Free trade seems to be taking hold in China.
 Several of the nurses have also visited Russia.
 Their observation is that the Chinese have much more freedom than the Russians.

 I love the children – they are so cute!
 The parents are so proud of their one child.
-It seems like it could become a child centered society quickly.
+It seems like it could become a child-centered society quickly.
 Several times we have seen them chattering away as they walk hand in hand through museums.

 Time for the plane to land!
 This plane has no seat-belts and open overhead bins.
 The stewardess has walked up and down the aisle the entire trip handing out fans, snacks, and small bottles of oil that are supposed to cure everything.
 I thank the Lord that we are here safely!

 They called a translator to come and help us who works at the Xian Hotel.
-We are staying nearby at an old Russian hotel called the People’s Hotel.
+We reside nearby at an old Russian hotel called the People’s Hotel.
 I wasn’t sure if he was a Communist block parent or not.
 While Carla talked with him, I shared the gospel with Mrs. Li in Chinese.
 I recited John 3:16 and showed it to her in the gospel of John that I gave her.
-I’m not sure how much she understood, but I ask the Lord to take my stumbling words and make them clear to her.
+I’m not sure how much she understood, but I asked the Lord to take my stumbling words and make them clear to her.
 She is coming to meet me tomorrow at my hotel and send some things back to her husband through me.

 Xian, June 7, 1986